UMSI579/todo/README.md

 - For now, just display the timestamp that is passed in.
 We can worry about formatting later.

 ## Step 3: Move inputs to InputGroup component

+## Step 4: Move todo item data to an array
+- Loop through the array to add a `<TodoItem />` for each todo.
+- In later steps, adding a todo will mean adding the data to this array.
+- Add a "created" millisecond timestamp on these.
+This will be used to mark items done.